okta/terraform-provider-okta/website/docs/r/policy_rule_signon.html.markdown

 - `name` - (Required) Policy Rule Name.

 - `priority` - (Optional) Policy Rule Priority, this attribute can be set to a valid priority.
 To avoid endless diff situation we error if an invalid priority is provided.
-API defaults it to the last/lowest if not there.
+API defaults it to the last (lowest) if not there.

 - `status` - (Optional) Policy Rule Status: `"ACTIVE"` or `"INACTIVE"`.